 iwi and Māori communities lead healthy and prosperous lives.
 Their housing, employment, education, and health needs need to be met and they should be empowered to lead an equitable transition to a low-carbon Aotearoa.

 To advance Māori wellbeing we need a holistic approach, one in which

-Source: Results from the Te Kupenga 2013 survey on Māori cultural well-being
+Source: Results from the Te Kupenga 2018 survey on Māori cultural wellbeing (Total NZ, Statistics NZ)

 Two key pathways have led to successful outcomes for Māori:

 marae as focal points for social, cultural, and economic development

 - the delivery of services 'by Māori, for Māori', based on